kaihowl/Test-git-perf/GIT_PERF_INTEGRATION_GAPS.md

 - Enhanced validation and troubleshooting guidance
 - Testing best practices

 **The core tool works excellently** when properly configured.
 The tutorial is well-structured with good progression from simple to complex topics.
-However, the two critical issues above make it **impossible to successfully follow the tutorial as written** for GitHub Actions integration.
+However, the three critical issues above make it **impossible to successfully follow the tutorial as written** for GitHub Actions integration.

 ### Impact Assessment
 - **Without fixes:** New users will experience immediate failures when running workflows